AlsoSylv/Irelia/README.md

-## Samira
+## Irelia
 ---
-Samira is a set of bindings to native LoL APIs built on top of Hyper.
+Irelia is a set of bindings to native LoL APIs built on top of Hyper.
 This crate provides support for Windows, and Linux, with untested MacOS support.

 ---